-Must also be participating in a minimum 54 hour approved work-based learning experience/internship.
+This coursework is created in conjunction with the student participating in work-based learning internship experience.
+Students must complete a minimum of 54 hours of approved work-based learning to earn credit.
+The coursework reflects a variety of activities on obtaining and succeeding at a job.
 Each month there are a variety of required activities to be completed.
-These components include career planning, career exploration, goal setting, career research and personal skills reflection.
+Some of the activities for this course include career planning, career exploration, goal setting, career research and personal skills reflection.